Demisexuality: Primary and secondary sexual attraction model

 After secondary sexual attraction is developed, demisexuals are not only aroused by personality traits.
 They also may or may not experience arousal or desire based on the physical traits of the persons with whom they have already experienced secondary sexual attraction towards.

 Common misconceptions and sexual activities

 A misconception is that demisexual individuals cannot engage in casual sex.
 Demisexuality refers to how an individual experiences sexual attraction; it does not describe a choice or an action, but describes a feeling instead.
 While it is common for demisexuals to not desire sex without feeling sexually attracted to the other person, this is not required to be considered demisexual.
 Many demisexuals may choose to engage in casual sex even without experiencing sexual attraction towards their sexual partner.

 Attitudes towards sex

-Some demisexual, gray-asexual and asexual individuals (all included under the "ace umbrella") use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.
+Some demisexual, gray-asexual and asexual individuals, all often included under the "ace umbrella" or "ace spectrum" (that is, presumably related experiences of sexuality contrasted with Allosexuality), use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.
 Nonetheless, these terms can be used by anyone, regardless of whether they are on the asexual spectrum or not.